 - Looking up or bending down, especially with the head turned to the side

-While there is no one exact cause of BPPV, it can be brought on by several things.
-One of which is no particular reason at all.
-When this occurs it is called idiopathic BPPV.
-Some other causes are listed below:
+There is no one exact cause of BPPV.
+A person can experience BPPV for several reasons, or no particular reason at all, which is called idiopathic BPPV.
+Some of the causes are listed below:

 - Viral infections